Last Updated on

 Solo traveler permit in Ladakh

 Dear foreigners, you can’t travel solo (on papers) to protected areas.
 Indians can travel solo – lucky you!
-I was in Nubra during the low season, so it took me three days to find another foreigner to make a permit.
+I was visiting Nubra Valley during the low season, so it took me three days to find another foreigner to make a permit.
 If you are there during high season, it shouldn’t be a problem to find someone faster.
 Some of the things I did might sound weird, but they eventually worked out.

 - I visited the top 4 hostels in the central area and talked to the foreigners there and left my contacts at the reception.